engrit-illinois/Remove-LocalUserProfiles/README.md

 # Usage

-1. Download `Remove-LocalUserProfiles.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Remove-LocalUserProfiles\Remove-LocalUserProfiles.psm1`
+1. Download `Remove-LocalUserProfiles.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).
 2. Run it using the parameters documented below
     - e.g. `Remove-LocalUserProfiles -DeleteProfilesOlderThan 10 -TimeoutMins 55 -ExcludeUsers "netid1","netid2"`

 # Parameters